PostHog/posthog.com/contents/docs/cdp/airbyte-export.md

 ### Where can I find out more?

 Check [PostHog's API documentation](https://posthog.com/docs/api) for more information on pulling and pushing data from/to our API.
-Further information about Airbyte's connector is available in [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).
+Further information about Airbyte's destination is available in [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).

 ### Who maintains this destination?